jsam/fuseline/docs/for-developers/broker-api.md

 POST /worker/register
 ```

-A worker sends a list of workflow IDs it can execute and receives a
+A worker sends the full workflow schemas it can execute.
+Each schema has
-unique worker ID in response.
+a name and a version.
+If the broker already knows a workflow under the
+same name and version but the definition differs, the registration is
+rejected.
+A successful call returns a unique worker ID.

 ### Fetching work